 Utah Geological Survey:

-Information on mineral activity in Utah--including the amount of minerals harvested from the Great Salt Lake--is compiled and published by the Utah Geological Survey annually and can be found here
+Information on mineral activity in Utah from the Utah Geological Survey can be found here.